 5) Don’t be in a rush to get this dessert made.
 If you don’t have time to allow it to freeze between layers, make it for a time when you aren’t busy or plan ahead.
 This is fine making it a day or two before you need it.

 5) Allow the top chocolate layer to freeze completely several hours before adding any kind of foil or wrap, or it will stick to the wrap and make a mess.
 I recommend making this dessert in a deep dish pan so that when you are ready to put wrap over top it will not sink into the dessert and cause it to stick.
 Foil actually works better than plastic wrap for this dessert because it won’t sink into the topping.
 Trust me on this.
-There’s nothing worse than spending all your time making a dessert and then the wrap stick to the topping and ruin it so it doesn’t look pretty.
+There’s nothing worse than spending all your time making a dessert and then the plastic wrap sticks to the topping and ruins it so it doesn’t look pretty.
 You can also make this in a baking dish or pan that comes with a lid.

 6) Do not cover the dessert while freezing each layer, until the finished dessert has been in the freezer for several hours.